quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the connection ID is indicated in the 6th byte of the header followed by the connection ID itself.

-To determine the end of the header and find the start of the payload further the packet number length, the source connection ID length, as well as the token length need to be extracted.
+To determine the end of the header and find the start of the payload, the packet number length, the source connection ID length, and the token length need to be extracted.
 The packet number length is defined by the seventh and eight bits of the header as described in section 17.2. of
-{{QUIC-TRANSPORT}}.
+{{QUIC-TRANSPORT}}, but is obfuscated as described in {{QUIC-TLS}}.
 The source connection ID length is specified in the byte after the destination connection ID.
 And the token length, which follows the source connection ID, is a variable length integer as specified in section 16 of {{QUIC-TRANSPORT}}.

-Finally after decryption, the Initial Client packet can be parsed to detect the CRYPTO frame that contains the TLS Client Hello, which then can be respectively parsed similar as for all other TLS connections.
-The Initial client packet may contain other frames, so the first byte of each frame need to be checked to identify the frame type and the skip over the frame.
+After decryption, the Initial Client packet can be parsed to detect the CRYPTO frame that contains the TLS Client Hello, which then can be parsed similarly to TLS over TCP connections.
+The Initial client packet may contain other frames, so the first bytes of each frame need to be checked to identify the frame type, and if needed skip over it.
 Note that the length of the frames is dependent on the frame type.
-Usually for QUIC version 1, the packet is expected to only carry the CRYPTO frame and optionally padding frames.
-However, padding which is one byte of zeros, may also occur before or after the CRYPTO frame.
+In QUIC version 1, the packet is expected to only carry the CRYPTO frame and optionally padding frames.
+However, PADDING frames, which are each one byte of zeros, may also occur before or after the CRYPTO frame.

+Note that client Initial packets that do not contain the Client Hello message generally also do not always use the Destination Connection ID that was used to generate the Initial keys.
+Therefore, attempts to decrypt these packets using the procedure above will fail.

 ## Flow association {#sec-flow-association}